19 minute read

 Governments will stop Bitcoin

-Exchanges can be shutdown by governments
+Exchanges can be shut down by governments

-• In most countries Bitcoin exchanges operate legally and governments prefer that to black markets.
+• In most countries, Bitcoin exchanges operate legally and governments prefer that to black markets.

 • Peer-to-peer exchanges cannot be stopped.
 Every country that has shutdown exchanges have seen the emergence of peer-to-peer exchanges that can leverage any existing payment networks.